 You can claim the decedent's personal exemption on the final income tax return.
 If the decedent was another person's dependent (for example, a parent's), you cannot claim the personal exemption on the decedent's final return.

-If you do not itemize deductions on the final return, the full amount of the appropriate standard deduction is allowed regardless of the date of death.
-For information on the appropriate standard deduction, see the Form 1040 income tax return instructions or Publication 501.
+If you don't itemize deductions on the final return, the full amount of the appropriate standard deduction is allowed regardless of the date of death.
+For information on the appropriate standard deduction, see the Form 1040 instructions or Pub.
+501.

 Medical expenses paid before death by the decedent are deductible, subject to limits, on the final income tax return if deductions are itemized.
 This includes expenses for the decedent, as well as for the decedent's spouse and dependents.

 Richard Brown used the cash method of accounting and filed his income tax return on a calendar year basis.
-Mr. Brown died on June 1, 2012, after incurring $800 in medical expenses.
-Of that amount, $500 was incurred in 2011 and $300 was incurred in 2012.
-Richard itemized his deductions when he filed his 2011 income tax return.
-The personal representative of the estate paid the entire $800 liability in August 2012.
+Richard died on June 1, 2016, at the age of 78, after incurring $800 in medical expenses.
+Of that amount, $500 was incurred in 2015 and $300 was incurred in 2016.
+Richard itemized his deductions when he filed his 2015 income tax return.
+The personal representative of the estate paid the entire $800 liability in August 2016.